david-wolgemuth/genesis/SPEC.md

 5. If replicating, attempt copy (imperfect — variation is guaranteed)
 6. Check stability — does this agent still hold together at current temperature/pressure

-### render/ — The Glass
+### serialize/ — The Glass

-Render observes simulation state and produces output.
+Serialize observes simulation state and produces data.
 It never modifies state.
 It has no feedback path into the simulation.
-It could be removed entirely and the simulation would run identically.
+It could be removed entirely and the simulation would run identically. **It produces data, not visuals.** All rendering happens in the viewer.

-Four sub-concerns:
+Three sub-concerns:

-- **Snapshot** — captures state at transitions, not every tick.
-The fossil record model: when something new appears, when something goes extinct, when a threshold is crossed.
-Boring stretches are skipped.
+- **Snapshot** — captures grid state at regular intervals and at transitions.
+Each snapshot becomes a frame file: every cell's elevation, temperature, pressure, energy, agent count, bond count, complexity level, dominant element.
+Frames are written to `frames/frame-NNNN.json`.
+The interval is configurable — frequent enough to animate smoothly, sparse enough to keep file sizes reasonable.
+Additionally, snapshots capture transition events (firsts, milestones, extinctions) into `events.json`.
-- **Curator** — examines what happened since last snapshot and decides what's interesting.
-Looks for: new agent types, spatial patterns, population shifts, chemistry firsts, boundary events.
-Selects the 2-3 most notable moments per run for highlight rendering.
+- **Curator** — examines what happened across the run and produces a **camera script** (`camera.json`).
+The camera script is a list of keyframes: at frame N, point the camera here, zoom to this level, focus on this region.
+The curator looks for: new agent types, spatial patterns, population shifts, chemistry firsts, boundary events.
+It selects the 2-3 most notable moments and encodes them as camera keyframes so the viewer can offer a guided tour of the interesting parts.
+The viewer plays the camera script by default but allows the human to orbit freely at any point.
-- **Renderer** — produces isometric visual output.
-Does NOT render individual agents as labeled objects.
-Renders *activity and density*.
-Heat maps of bonding frequency.
-Clusters glowing by complexity.
-Flows of elements.
-Trails of movement.
-The visualization should look like watching bees in a hive — you see swarm behavior and patterns, not individual labeled dots.
-- **Narrator** — reads the event log and writes a short narrative of what happened this run.
+- **Narrator** — reads the event log and writes a short narrative of what happened this run in `narrator.md`.
 "Bonding activity spiked near the volcanic ridge.
 A stable three-element composite appeared for the first time, then spread to neighboring cells.
 The deep trench remained inert."

 ---